 Reports from social workers, doctors and other specialists

-To help it make a decision, the Family Court can ask for a written report about the child from a specialist, such as a social worker, a medical doctor, or cultural advisor who can report on some aspect of the child’s culture (including their religion).
-The court can also ask a psychologist to report on the child’s psychological needs and how their welfare and best interests can be met.
+To help make a decision, the Family Court can ask for a written report about the child from a specialist, such as a social worker, a medical doctor, or cultural advisor who can report on some aspect of the child’s culture (including their religion).

 The parents will usually have to pay two thirds of the cost of these reports, in equal shares.
 However, you may not have to pay your share if this would cause serious hardship to you or your children or you qualify for legal aid.

 Types of care arrangements that can be ordered

 What types of arrangements can the judge order?